 Financial advisors who sell non-traded REITs and other non-conventional investments are obligated to recommend such investments only when they have a reasonable basis to recommend them to an individual customer.
 Further, brokers may not recommend non-traded REITs or other complex investments via a misleading sales presentation that omits to disclose material risks.
 A hallmark of non-traded REITs is their high up-front commissions and illiquid nature, risks which many investors may overlook at the time of purchase.

 The attorneys at Law Office of Christopher J. Gray, P.C. have significant experience representing investors in connection with non-conventional investments, including non-traded REITs.
-Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at email@example.com for a no-cost, confidential consultation.
-Attorneys at the firm are admitted in New York, New Jersey and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).
+Investors may contact us via the contact form on this website, by telephone at (866) 966-9598, or by e-mail at firstname.lastname@example.org for a no-cost, confidential consultation.
+Attorneys at the firm are admitted in New York and Wisconsin and various federal courts around the country, and handle cases nationwide (in cooperation with attorneys located in those states if required by applicable rules).